Epstein gave $850,000 to MIT, visited 9 times, report finds

 Along with Newton, who has since retired, the donations were approved by R. Gregory Morgan, senior vice president; and Israel Ruiz, executive vice president and treasurer.
 Morgan has also retired, and Ruiz “has expressed deep regret, which we believe is sincere, for what he believes was a collective and continued error of judgment,” the report found.

-MIT officials told investigators they knew of no other case in which a donor’s gifts were marked as anonymous at the request of the school.
-Such demands are typically made by donors, but the report found that Epstein made no effort to conceal his gifts, and even publicized them on his websites despite objections from MIT officials.
+In interviews with investigators, MIT officials said they knew of no other cases in which the school initiated a request to make a donor’s gifts anonymous.
+Such demands are typically made by donors, but the report found that Epstein made no effort to conceal his giving, and even publicized his donations despite objections from MIT administrators.

-As the Media Lab sought more donations from Epstein, it regularly invited him to campus to talk with faculty and researchers.
+As the Media Lab sought more donations from Epstein, it regularly invited him to campus to meet with faculty and researchers.
 From 2013 through 2017 he visited campus at least nine times, the review found, usually at the invitation of Ito.
 But from early on, staff had concerns.
-In 2013, Ito wrote in an email that some people in the office were “weirded out” by Epstein.
+In a 2013 email, Ito wrote that some in his office were “weirded out” by Epstein.

-Some staff secretly called him “Voldemort” or “he who must not be named,” investigators found.
-Some said Epstein’s presence made them feel uncomfortable, especially when he brought female assistants who appeared to be in their 20s.
+Some of the lab’s staff secretly called him “Voldemort” or “he who must not be named,” investigators found.
+Some said Epstein’s presence made them feel uncomfortable, especially when he was joined by female assistants who appeared to be in their 20s.
 The visits were arranged without the knowledge of senior officials, the report found, and Ito stopped inviting Epstein in 2017.

-Epstein’s last donation to the school was in 2017.
-He gave $25,000 to the Media Lab.
-MIT rejected $25,000 that Epstein tried to donate in February 2019 as he was being investigated for trafficking.
-The $25,000 was a gift that Arizona State University had recently returned to Epstein as he faced new scrutiny.
+Epstein’s last donation to the school was $25,000 given to the Media Lab in 2017.
+In February 2019, he tried to donate $25,000 that had been returned by Arizona State University as he faced federal scrutiny.
+Media Lab staff members rejected it without clearance from Ito, with one staff member noting that the lab had just awarded a prize to the founders of the #MeToo Movement.

+“I think taking money from him would be a slap in the face to those winners, undermine the Disobedience Prize and make us look like hypocrites,” the staff member wrote to Ito.

 On Friday, Reif promised a slate of changes in response to the findings.
-He said the school will create policies guiding decisions on gifts from controversial donors, and he called for new rules to help keep the campus safe from visitors “who could pose a direct threat.”
+He said the school will create policies guiding gifts from controversial donors, and he called for new rules to keep the campus safe from visitors “who could pose a direct threat.”

 “As all of you demonstrated, there is a great deal that is right with MIT,” Reif wrote in his campus letter.
 “We must fix what needs fixing and improve what needs improving.
 And we must make room for many more voices and perspectives.”